nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 published: true
 status: publish
 excerpt:
-    This article demonstrates with a few simple examples why we need the useCallback and useMemo hooks, and when and how to use them.
+    This article demonstrates with a few simple examples why we need the useCallback and useMemo hooks and when and how to use them.
 categories:
 - JavaScript